 Fixed Period of Time (Period Certain Annuity)

 What is the annuitization period?
 “Annuity Certain” or “Annuity Period Certain” is when payments are distributed to you for a fixed period of time.

 In most cases, you can choose a period ranging from 5 years to 30 years with a period certain annuity.

 If you die before the end of the fixed period, the payments continue to pay your designated beneficiary until the period is up.

-Because annuitization rates are low, you’re basically paying yourself back over time with a little bit of interest, which is currently around 1.25%.
+Because annuitization rates are low, you’re paying yourself back over time with a little bit of interest, which is currently around 1.25%.

 You can find period certain annuities here.